mskcc/tempo/docs/installation.md

 ```shell
 curl -s https://get.nextflow.io | bash
 ```
-Put the `nextflow` executable in your `$PATH`, if you want to access it from anywhere.
+Put the `nextflow` executable in a directory in your `PATH`, if you want to access it from anywhere.
 For more details, check out the [documentation](https://www.nextflow.io/docs/latest/getstarted.html).

+We recommend Nextflow version 19.07.0 or later.

 ## Installing Vaporware
 Clone the [Vaporware repository](http://github.com/mskcc/vaporware):